christopherchristensen/summaries/cnf/chapter2.md

 ## What are CISCO Operation Modes?

+* Modes used to
+  * accomplish particular tasks
+  * with a specific set of commands
+  * that are available only to that mode
 * Cisco IOS modes use a hierarchical command structure
 * Each mode has a distinctive prompt
-* used to accomplish particular tasks with a specific set of commands that are available only to that mode

 ## Primary Command Modes

 * user EXEC `>`
-  * allows only a limited number of basic monitoring commands
+  * limited number of basic monitoring commands allowed
-  * By default, there is no authentication required to access the user EXEC mode but it should be secured
+  * By default, no authentication required, but should be secured
 * privileged EXEC `#`
-  * allows the execution of configuration and management commands
+  * execution of configuration and management commands allowed
-  * referred to as “enable mode” because it requires the enable user EXEC command
+  * also called “enable mode” because it requires the `enable` user EXEC command
-  * By default, there is no authentication required to access the user EXEC mode but it should be secured
+  * By default, no authentication required, but should be secured

 ## Configuration Command Modes

-* primary configuration mode is called global configuration or simply, global config
+* primary configuration mode
+  * called global configuration or global config

-!Missing 12 - 27
+  * `configure terminal` to access mode
+  * changes affect operation of device
+* sub configuration modes can be accessed from global config mode
+* each of these modes allow config of particular part / function of the IOS device

+## Sub Configuration Modes

+* Interface mode: configure on of the network interfaces
+* Line mode: configure console, AUX, Telnet or SSH access

+## Navigate Between IOS Modes

+* `enable` : enter privileged EXEC mode
+* `configure terminal` : enter config mode
+* `interface fa0/1` : enter interface sub-config mode
+  (e.g. **fa**st interface bank **0 / 1**. interface)
+* `exit` : exit out of any mode (from specific to previous more general mode)
+* `end` : exit a sub-config mode and return to privileged EXEC mode
+* `^z` : exit a sub-config mode and return to privileged EXEC mode

+## Basic IOS Command Structure

+15 - 28!